-Notes payable and collateralized borrowings reflects the issuance of \$150.0 million of the 8.75% Convertible Notes, \$160.0 million of the 4.50% Convertible Notes (the \$160.0 million represents the principal amount of the debt; the carrying value of the 4.50% Convertible Notes as of December 31, 2014 was approximately \$152.5 million), \$112.5 million of the 8.125% Senior Notes (the \$112.5 million represents the principal amount of the debt; the carrying value of the 8.125% Senior Notes as of December 31, 2014 was approximately \$109.0 million) and \$300.0 million of the 5.375% Senior Notes (the \$300.0 million represents the principal amount of the debt; the carrying value of the 5.375% Senior Notes as of December 31, 2014 was approximately \$295.2 million).
-See Note 18- "Notes Payable, Collateralized and Short-Term Borrowings," for more information regarding these obligations, including timing of payments and compliance with debt covenants.

-the actual interest paid.

-4 Other contractual obligations reflect commitments to make charitable contributions, which are recorded as part of "Accounts payable, accrued and other liabilities" in the Company's consolidated statements of financial condition.
+- Operating leases are related to rental payments under various non-cancelable leases, principally for office space, net of sublease payments to be received.
+The total amount of sublease payments to be received is approximately \$9.0 million over the life of the agreement. - Notes payable and collateralized borrowings reflects the issuance of \$150.0 million of the 8.75% Convertible Notes, \$160.0 million of the 4.50% Convertible Notes (the \$160.0 million represents the principal amount of the debt; the carrying value of the 4.50% Convertible Notes as of December 31, 2014 was approximately \$152.5 million), \$112.5 million of the 8.125% Senior Notes (the \$112.5 million represents the principal amount of the debt; the carrying value of the 8.125% Senior Notes as of December 31, 2014 was approximately \$109.0 million) and \$300.0 million of the 5.375% Senior Notes (the \$300.0 million represents the principal amount of the debt; the carrying value of the 5.375% Senior Notes as of December 31, 2014 was approximately \$295.2 million).
+See Note 18- "Notes Payable, Collateralized and Short-Term Borrowings," for more information regarding these obligations, including timing of payments and compliance with debt covenants. - The \$205.3 million of interest on notes payable that are due in more than five years represents interest on the 8.125% Senior Notes.
+The 8.125% Senior Notes may be redeemed for cash, in whole or in part, on or after June 26, 2017, at the Company's option, which may impact the actual interest paid. - Other contractual obligations reflect commitments to make charitable contributions, which are recorded as part of "Accounts payable, accrued and other liabilities" in the Company's consolidated statements of financial condition.